Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jun 21, 2017

-Proposition 47 takes crimes that were previously classified as felonies or wobblers meaning that they could be charged as felony or misdemeanor and changes them to misdemeanors.
+Proposition 47 changes crimes that were previously classified as felonies or wobblers, meaning that they could be charged as felonies or misdemeanors to misdemeanors.

 The maximum penalty for these crimes under Proposition 47 will be:

-• Up to one (1) year in county jail; and/or
+• Up to one (1) year in county jail; and

 • A fine of up to one thousand dollars ($1,000)